 Yeast cakes require a little more patience because the batter needs time to rise (about 40 minutes to one hour).

 It's best to use flour with higher protein content, like all-purpose, bread, or Spelt flour.
-These proteins are necessary to develop gluten, which yeast needs to form the cake's structure.

-And although the texture will still be light and fairly crumbly, this fig and walnut cake is a bit denser than cakes baked with other leavening agents, making it more of a bread-like treat perfect for breakfast or brunch.
+Although the texture will still be light and fairly crumbly, this fig and walnut cake is a bit denser than cakes baked with other leavening agents, making it more of a bread-like treat perfect for breakfast or brunch.

-This yeast cake will also have more of a rustic-looking browned crust with a soft interior.
 It's not your typical big fluffy cake but a traditionally European-looking old-fashioned yeast cake with beautiful flavors.

 Don't forget to subscribe to my Monthly Newsletter!